A-Yaghoubian/AliYqb-PyLearn-SajjadAemmi/Assignment17_2/guess_number/README.md

 A game for fun :)

-This game programmed with PySide6 (Python, QT)
+This game is programmed with PySide6 (Python, QT)

 programmer: Ali Yaghoubian